11 Quick Tips For Moving To Italy

 Can I take my car?

-A word of caution – Italian driving is renowned the world over for its somewhat aggressive nature (this maybe a little harsh but Italians freely admit a love of hand gestures and verbal onslaughts!).
-A right-hand drive car does come with added risks, vision is impaired at junctions and overtaking can be more dangerous, we’d always advise anyone moving overseas to adapt to left-hand drive as soon as possible.
+A word of caution – Right-hand drive cars come with added risks, vision is impaired at junctions and overtaking can be more dangerous, we’d always advise anyone moving overseas to adapt to left-hand drive as soon as possible.

-What should I look for in my Italy removals company?
+What should I look out for when choosing Italian removers?

 Firstly, they must have ECMT International Removals Permit to be allowed to operate in Europe.
-Unfortunately some companies do try and operate without the required documents, this can result in delays, having your items returned to the UK and fines.
+Unfortunately some companies try to operate without the required documents, this can result in delays, having your items returned to the UK and/or fines.
 Always check your removal company’s credentials.
 Secondly, find a company with experience.
 Overseas removals are more complex and require a number of different bodies all coming together to ensure a smooth relocation.
-Having a longstanding network of port agents and familiarity with the Italian customs system can make a huge difference and remove much of the stress for you.
+A company with a longstanding network of port agents and familiarity with the Italian customs system can make a huge difference and remove much of the stress for you.

 All the above information was correct at the time of writing.
 Italian legislation is liable to change and we recommend you check with the correct Italian authorities prior to your move.